25 of the Best Pulmonologists Near Me in North Carolina, US

 Duke Pulmonary Clinic - Clinic 2F/2G

-Lake Morrison is a Transplant Surgeon in Durham, North Carolina.
-Dr. Morrison has been practicing medicine for over 27 years is highly rated in 10 conditions, according to our data.
-His top areas of expertise are Idiopathic Pulmonary Fibrosis, Pulmonary Fibrosis, Acute Interstitial Pneumonia, and Interstitial Lung Disease.
+Lake Morrison is a Transplant Surgeon practicing medicine in Durham, North Carolina.
+He has been practicing medicine for over 28 years.
+Dr. Morrison is highly rated in 10 conditions, according to our data.
+His clinical expertise encompasses Idiopathic Pulmonary Fibrosis, Pulmonary Fibrosis, Acute Interstitial Pneumonia, and Interstitial Lung Disease.

 Duke Pulmonary Clinic - Clinic 2F/2G